kambo-1st/KamboRouter/README.md

 $routeCollection->addRoute($method, $routePattern, $handler);
 ```

-The `$method` is HTTP method name represented by value from Kambo\Router\Enum\Methods enum for which a certain route should match, eg.: Methods::GET
+The `$method` is HTTP method name represented by value from Kambo\Router\Enum\Method enum for which a certain route should match, eg.: Method::GET

 By default the `$routePattern` uses a syntax where `{foo}` specifies a placeholder with name `foo`
 and matching the regex `[^/]+`.
 To adjust the pattern the placeholder matches, you can specify